-Appointed Lieutenant with the 3rd Volunteer Battalion Manchester Regiment he maintained that rank and his seniority when the 3rd Volunteer Battalion became the 9th Battalion Manchester Regiment on April 1, 1908.
+Appointed Lieutenant with the 3rd Volunteer Battalion Manchester Regiment on July 27, 1901, he maintained that rank and retained his seniority when the 3rd Volunteer Battalion became the 9th Battalion Manchester Regiment on April 1, 1908.
 On May 20th of the following year he was promoted to Captain.
 Prior to the outbreak of war, he was employed as a Cotton Salesman by Redgrave Mill, Manchester.

 He sailed with the Battalion to France in March 1917 and by April was Commanding Officer of “A” Company.
 He spent a week attending a course of instruction for Company Commanders at Montigny from April 1-7.
 On June 25, 1917 he was slightly wounded at Havrincourt Wood but remained on duty at his post.
 He took leave to England from July 20th to August 2nd and attended a Summer rest camp for 12 days from September 15th to 29th while the Battalion was at Ypres.
 On December 14th he attended an RFC course for senior Officers and then proceeded to the UK on leave for two weeks, rejoining the Battalion on January 11, 1918.

 On March 21, 1918 the 9th Manchesters were serving in the 198th Brigade of the 66th (2nd/East Lancashire) Division.
 The 9th Battalion were in the support line at Hervilly, East of Péronne, on the evening of March 20, 1918.
 The entire divisional front came under an intense artillery and gas bombardment starting at 4.40am and the Battalion was quickly moved up towards the front.
-By 4pm on the afternoon of March 21st, 2 Companies of the 9th Battalion were in front of Trinket redoubt.
+By 4pm on the afternoon of March 21st, 2 Companies of the 9th Battalion were in front of Trinket redoubt at Hesbécourt.
 The Battalion retired through Roisel during the evening of the 22nd and early hours of the 23rd.
 Major Howorth was very severely wounded in the right shoulder on March 22nd and evacuated to hospital at Rouen.
 On the evening of March 29, 1918 he embarked at Le Havre arriving at Southampton the next day.
-In England he was treated at the 3rd London General Hospital, Wandsworth and struck off the strength of the Battalion.
+In England he was treated at the 3rd London General Hospital, Wandsworth and struck off the strength of the 1/9th Battalion.